+It’s always a good time to make sure your equipment is in top operating condition.
 Picture this: You’re just starting the day with a full schedule ahead and you get hit with a maintenance set back.
 Now, the whole day is thrown off — you might even have to reschedule a few things on the list.
-Whether it’s just bad luck or something you could have prevented, regular and thorough care of your equipment is the best bet for a smooth day on the job.
-Sage Oil Vac is always here to help, so we’ve compiled a list of preventative maintenance tips, tricks and advice to keep the odds in your favor:
+Whether it’s just bad luck or something you could have prevented, regular and thorough care of your equipment is the best bet for a smooth day on the job, no matter the season.
+Sage Oil Vac is always here to help, so we’ve compiled a list of preventative maintenance tips, tricks and advice:

 Air Compressors: Your Sage Oil Vac is built to be dependable and long-lasting — this is in-part due to its very few moving parts.
 So, the air compressor is the most important part to keep maintained on your unit.
 Use the recommended maintenance schedules that come with the system for the engine and the compressor pump.
 An oil change on the engine and pump should be performed at least one time per year regardless of use on your system.
 Intake air filters should also be replaced at least one time per year.